 Organizing without decluttering first can even end up costing you money!

 Have you ever needed something, but couldn’t find it because it was lost somewhere in all your stuff, so you end up buying another one?

 When you own less, it’s easier to keep track of your stuff because there simply aren’t piles of clutter for things to hide in.
 You know what you have and where to find it.

-Also, often when getting organized you buy baskets, bins, containers, shelving and organizational systems hoping to finally solve your clutter problem.
-But buying stuff to store stuff you don’t even use or need is a waste of money.
+Also, if you’re buying baskets, bins, containers, shelving and organizational systems hoping to finally solve your clutter problem, but are only using them to organize clutter, you’re spending money you don’t need to.
+Buying stuff to organize stuff you don’t even use or need is a waste of money.

 Organization is a great tool to simplify

-After you have thoroughly decluttered, organization can be a great tool.
+After you have thoroughly decluttered, organizing can be a great tool.
 Organizing can help further simplify your home, make it more aesthetically pleasing and make life easier!